elozadaj/nyc-childcare-inspections/README.md

 Run config/run.sh

-This script creates all AWS resources necessary for ETL operations and for predictions.
+This script creates all AWS resources necessary for ETL operations and predictions.